A Biased Graph Neural Network Sampler with Near-Optimal Regret: Conclusion

 \section{Conclusion}

 In this paper, we build upon bandit formulation for GNN sampling and propose a newly-designed reward function that introduce some degree of bias to reduce variance and avoid numerical instability.
 Then, we study the dynamic of embeddings introduced by SGD so that bounding the variation of our rewards.
-Based on that, we prove our algorithm incurs a new-optimal regret.
+Based on that, we prove our algorithm incurs a near-optimal regret.
 Besides, our algorithm named Thanos addresses another trade-off between remembering and forgetting caused by the non-stationary rewards by employing Rexp3 algorithm.
-The empirical results demonstrate the improvement of our algorithm over BanditSampler in term of approximation error and generalization performance.
+The empirical results demonstrate the improvement of Thanos over BanditSampler in term of approximation error and test accuracy.